curl/everything-curl/libcurl/url/get-part.md

 ## URL parts

-THe different parts are named from their roles in the URL.
+The different parts are named from their roles in the URL.
 Imagine a URL that looks like this:

     http://joe:7Hbz@example.com:8080/images?id=5445#footer